stanipintjuk/Silverfish/README.md

     - Change shortcut layout
     - Change the tab icons.

-# Changes since last version (v0.3 Alpha)
+# Changes since last version (v0.4)
-* Added the ability to move tabs
-* Added the ability to swipe down on homescreen to show the notification panel
+* Moved the uninstall zone to the centre of the screen
-* Added bulgarian translation
+* Added Japanese translation

 #Thanks to...
 Thank you @Teyro, @Pierre-lbt, @ImAnnoying, @AlbertWDev and @XyLoNaMiyX for your contributions! :)